msidwell/terraform_classroom/terraform_102.md

 Known resource states are stored as JSON data in a [state file](https://www.terraform.io/docs/state/) which Terraform references when running a plan or apply step to decide whether any resources will be created, changed, or destroyed.
 When running Terraform locally, a state file is automatically created when a plan or apply command is given to Terraform.

 At plan/apply time, Terraform compares the current state of resources with their expected state in the state file.
-If a resource deviates from expected state, it will be recreated during an apply step.
+If a resource deviates from expected state, it will be modified or recreated during an apply step.
 Also, if a configuration step fails during apply then the resource will be marked as tainted for further remediation.
 [Workspaces](https://www.terraform.io/docs/state/workspaces.html) are used to separate code level environment state files from one another while still using a common set of Terraform configuration files.

 ### 1.2.1.1 Remote State Files

 It is best practice to use a [remote state file](https://www.terraform.io/docs/state/remote.html) when working in a team.
-If team members each had their own copy of the state file, resource consistency would be lost since everyone would be working outside of a "single source of truth".
-In this scenario, state files are stored remotely in a storage account per the remote backend configuration given to Terraform.
-Remote state configuration is defined with a [backend](https://www.terraform.io/docs/backends) in a ```terraform``` block like the following example which would store state in an AWS S3 bucket in the US East 2 region.
+If team members each had their own copy of a given state file, resource consistency would be lost since everyone would be working outside of a "single source of truth".
+With remote backends, state files are stored remotely in a storage location per the remote backend configuration given to Terraform.
+Remote state configuration is defined with a [```backend```](https://www.terraform.io/docs/backends) block inside of a ```terraform``` block like the following example which would store state in an AWS S3 bucket in the US East 2 region.
 It is important to note that **backend blocks do not support interpolation**.
-Any interpolations used in a backed block will be interpreted as literal strings.
+Any interpolations used in a backend block will be interpreted as literal strings.

 ```
 terraform {
   backend "s3" {
     bucket = "my-fresh-bucket"
-    key    = "secret/path/to/my/secret/key"
+    key    = "path/to/my/statefile.tfstate"
     region = "us-east-2"
   }
 }